Trump and Chinese leader Xi talk about trade, fentanyl and TikTok

 Experts believe that Trump would expand controls on products sold to China, too.
 But they also have pointed to Trump vowing to “save TikTok” even though he tried to ban the social media platform the last time he was in the White House.

+Hal Brands, senior fellow at the American Enterprise Institute, said Trump is siding with TikTok because he believes the social media platform helped him in the 2024 election.

+“So I think it is a sign that Trump’s own convictions on China are fairly changeable, given what is politically advantageous to him ,” Brands said.
+“He certainly isn’t a cold warrior at heart.
+In my view, his goal is to reach some sort of deal or accommodation with Beijing over the long term, even though he may well use confrontational tactics to build the leverage that is needed for that in the short- and medium-term.”

-Just hours before the call, the Chinese Foreign Ministry announced that Vice President Han Zheng would attend Trump’s swearing-in ceremony as Xi’s special representative.
+Hours before the Trump-Xi call, the Chinese foreign ministry announced that Vice President Han Zheng would attend Trump’s swearing-in ceremony as Xi’s special representative.
 Trump extended an unusual invitation to Xi in December, but no head of state has attended a U.S. president’s inauguration in the past.

 Trump in the past has praised his relationship with Xi and suggested China could help mediate international crises such as the war in Ukraine.

+Sen. Marco Rubio, Trump’s nominee for secretary of state, said at his confirmation hearing this week that China was “the most potent and dangerous near-peer adversary this nation has ever confronted.”

-In the phone call Friday, Xi told Trump that differences are inevitable between the two powers, but the key lies with “respecting each other’s core interests and major concerns and finding a proper solution,” according to the Chinese Foreign Ministry.
+In the call Friday, Xi told Trump that differences are inevitable between the two powers, but the key lies with “respecting each other’s core interests and major concerns and finding a proper solution,” according to the Chinese foreign ministry.

 Xi urged Trump to approach the Taiwan issue “with prudence” because it is about China’s sovereignty and territorial integrity.